 Noting that “statutory provisions regulating contractors are to be broadly construed,” the Court of Appeals held that whether or not the jury believed there to have been a contract between Moore and Teed was irrelevant, because “section 7160 permits an attorney fee award against a defendant who fraudulently induces a person to enter into home improvement contracts with his confederates.”
 Further, explained the Court, Business and Professions Code section 7026 broadly defines the term “contractor” to include anyone who “offers to undertake” or “purports to have the capacity to undertake” or who undertakes work requiring a contractor’s license “by or through others.”
 Thus, held the Court, Teed fell within the definition of a “contractor” as used in Business and Professions Code Section 7160.

 To me, Moore is an interesting case in two respects.
-First, it involves a situation I’ve seen before, where a professional in one line of business (e.g., architecture, engineering, interior design, real estate brokers and salespersons), as a “value add” for his or her client, sometimes legitimately and sometimes not, performs work requiring a contractor’s license without realizing the breadth of in which Business and Professions Code Section 7026 defines the term “contractor.”
+First, it involves a situation I’ve seen before, where a professional in one line of business (e.g., architecture, engineering, interior design, real estate brokers and salespersons), as a “value add” for his or her client, sometimes legitimately and sometimes not, performs work requiring a contractor’s license without realizing the breadth of Business and Professions Code section 7026.
 In other words, you don’t need to be out swinging hammers to be deemed a “contractor,” and, thereby, be required to hold a contractor’s license under Section 7026.